endiangroup/endian.io/content/theory/5-cs.md

 ### 2.2 Complex interaction with other systems

-Some products are explicitly designed to interface in a non-trivial<sup id="a7">[7](#f7)</sup> manner with entities outside of their anticipated user set.
+Some products are explicitly designed to interface in a non-trivial[*](none "Triviality and complexity vary massively according to product domain, but for the purposes of this document the dividing line lies along the necessity of including interaction requirements in a product specification.
+If a team is creating a product that's designed to be used in a well-defined way that's intuitively understood by its users, then its interactivity would be considered trivial.
+An example of this category would be a standard wrench which is intended to be by humans for interacting with industrial nuts and bolts; there's no real need to define its interactions in a specification.
+Conversely,  the physical interface for hardware Bitcoin wallet would be considered complex.
+Its use will probably be quite novel, and it's very likely that users will require some training in its operation") manner with entities outside of their anticipated user set.
 Specifications for these products typically identify the external entities by name, class or standard.
-Examples of external entities include existing machinery, tooling, facilities, or, for software products, third-party APIs<sup id="a8">[8](#f8)</sup>.
+Examples of external entities include existing machinery, tooling, facilities, or, for software products, third-party APIs[*](none "Depending on the specification process and team, examples may also include consideration for transitional entities like retailers, distributors and sales people or communicators.
+In many approaches to specification, such groups would be considered end users [see section <strong>2.1 End user identification</strong>].
+For the purposes of this document, the distinction is drawn along lines of integral and non-integral users.
+If an identifiable entity or set of entities is considered integral to the success of the product, then they are considered to be end users.
+For example, a team creating a product that is intended to be sold exclusively in retail stores may well design its product packaging, in part, to be effectively shipped and handled.
+The shippers and in-store handlers would be integral to success, and thus would be considered end users").

 There are two broad categories of complex external interactions: *active* and *passive*.